dbaker-rh/influxdata-operator/README.md

 ## Usage

-The first step is to deploy a pvc backed by a persisten volume where the InfluxDB data will be stored.
+The first step is to deploy a pvc backed by a persistent volume where the InfluxDB data will be stored.
 Next you will deploy one file that will install the Operator, and install the manifest for InfluxDB.

 ### Persistent Volumes